Buying a Condo in Thailand? Here’s Why You Shouldn’t

-Don’t get me wrong, Thailand is among the most popular places to invest in foreign real estate.
-And it’s easy to see why people would do so, given that Bangkok is the most visited city in the world and people typically invest in places they’re familiar with.
+Don’t get us wrong, Thailand is among the most popular places to buy real estate as a foreigner.
+And it’s easy to see why, given that Bangkok is the most visited city in the world.
+People typically invest in places they’re familiar with.

 In this article, we’ll discuss why there isn’t as much upside potential left in Thailand when compared to nearby countries like Malaysia and Cambodia.